LostByteSoft/HashCalc/README.md

-# HashCalc ORIGINAL by jNizM
+# HashCalc

+THIS IS A FORKED WORK FROM jNizM

+I added some functions, load and create hash form files.

 Calculate hash from string, hex or file via AutoHotkey many options added.
 * create files (*.md5 *.sha1 ... etc)
 * load from file